n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.kobotoolbox.md

 * In the main section of the **Parameters** panel:
     * **Start** controls the index offset to start the query from (to use the API pagination logic).
     * **Limit** sets the maximum number of records to return.
-Note that the API always has a limit of 30,000 returned records, whatver value you provide.
+Note that the API always has a limit of 30,000 returned records, whatever value you provide.
 * In the **Query Options** section, you can activate the following parameters:
     * **Query** lets you specify filter predicates in MongoDB's JSON query format.
 For example: `{"status": "success", "_submission_time": {"$lt": "2021-11-01T01:02:03"}}` queries for all submissions with the value `success` for the field `status`, and submitted before November 1st, 2021, 01:02:03.
-    * **Fields** lets you specifiy the list of fields you want to fetch, to make the response lighter.
+    * **Fields** lets you specify the list of fields you want to fetch, to make the response lighter.
     * **Sort** lets you provide a list of sorting criteria in MongoDB JSON format.
 For example, `{"status": 1, "_submission_time": -1}` specifies a sort order by ascending status, and then descending submission time.

 More details about these options can be found in the [Formhub API docs](https://github.com/SEL-Columbia/formhub/wiki/Formhub-Access-Points-(API)#api-parameters)